edleijnse/ti84python/README.md

 # ti84python
-Sample Python files for the TI-84 Plucs CE-T Python edition calculator How to use:
+Sample Python files for the TI-84 Plus CE-T Python edition calculator How to use:
 1. Choose a .py file
 2. With TI Connect software: copy the file to the calculator